SCIM, which stands for System for Cross-domain Identity Management, is a specification to add and remove users and groups using a standard protocol.

 In the example above, when a new developer is added to an HR system, SCIM adds them to other systems too.
 In this case, the HR system is the client and the other systems are servers.

 When you are evaluating SCIM solutions, make sure you understand if they implement SCIM as a client, a server, or both.
-For example, at this time, FusionAuth only implements SCIM as a server, capable of receiving user and group data.
+The nomenclature is a bit weird, but clients send data about users and groups; servers receive it.

 Users and Groups